2022 EFL play-offs: Television

-All English Football League play-off games will be broadcast live on Sky Sports.
-It will be simulcast on the ESPN+ streaming platform in the United States.
+All English Football League play-off games were broadcast live on Sky Sports.
+It was simulcast on the ESPN+ streaming platform in the United States.

 Championship

 Semi-finals

 The final table was confirmed after the final matchday on 7 May 2022, due to Bournemouth beating Nottingham Forest on 3 May 2022; this meant that Nottingham Forest and Huddersfield Town were guaranteed to finish either 3rd or 4th and in the play-offs.
-Sheffield United and Luton Town won their games against Fulham and Reading respectively, because of this, Middlesbrough and Millwall were unable to qualify for the play-offs regardless of their results.
-It meant that Luton would play Huddersfield, and Sheffield United would play Nottingham Forest in the 1st legs, and vice versa in the 2nd legs.
+Sheffield United and Luton Town won their games against Fulham and Reading respectively, because of this, Middlesbrough and Millwall did not qualify for the play-offs regardless of their results.
+It meant that Luton played Huddersfield, and Sheffield United played Nottingham Forest in the 1st legs, and vice versa in the 2nd legs.

 First leg

 Second leg

 Huddersfield Town won 2–1 on aggregate.

 3–3 on aggregate.
 Nottingham Forest won 3–2 on penalties.

 Final

 The winner, Nottingham Forest, won promotion to the top fight after more than two decades of absence, joining Fulham and Bournemouth in being promoted to the Premier League for the 2022–23 season.